 Cuff Inside the Cricoid Ring

-If the cuff sits partially inside the rigid cricoid cartilage, it can press on and potentially injure the recurrent laryngeal nerves which run under the mucosa inside the ring.
+If the ETT cuff sits partially inside the rigid cricoid cartilage, it can press on and potentially injure the recurrent laryngeal nerves which run under the mucosa inside the ring.
 Recurrent laryngeal injury can cause potentially permanent vocal cord paralysis.
 Vocal cord paralysis can be a terrible injury causing permanent hoarseness.
 If injury is bilateral, the patient can suffer from significant airway obstruction because the cords rest in the cadaveric position: partially closed in the midline.

 There are several situations that can increase the risk of leaving the cuff inside the cricoid ring.

 - Failure to insert the tube to the correct depth for that patient.